Home / Medieval Castles / Parts of a Medieval Castle / Castle Drawbridge: Purpose, Design & History

 Castle Drawbridge - Parts of a Medieval Castle

-Castle drawbridges were usually made of wood and had to be long enough to cover the width of the moat, early medieval drawbridges were very basic and were moved by hand, later medieval drawbridges were much more advanced and used mechanisms of pulleys and winches to raise and lower them.
+Castle drawbridges were typically made of wood and had to be long enough to span the width of the moat.
+In the early medieval period, drawbridges were quite basic and operated manually.
+As castle design evolved, later medieval drawbridges became more sophisticated, using mechanisms like pulleys and winches to raise and lower the bridge more efficiently.

 Drawbridge